 FEDERAL GOVERNMENTAL ACTORS The Cape Cod National Seashore participates in the Climate Friendly Parks (CFP) program, and in alignment with the CFP has developed a GHG emissions inventory and a Climate Action Plan for the Seashore.
 A "Green Team" within the Seashore staff works to advance the park's Climate Action Plan.
 The Seashore should continue to work with surrounding communities and regional entities in partnerships and new initiatives to advance shared goals.
 Specifically, the Seashore and Commission should explore areas of potential collaboration.
 The United States Army Corps of Engineers' (USACE) primary presence on Cape Cod is in maintaining the Cape Cod Canal and bridges.
 Canal maintenance involves dredging and disposal of sediments trapped by the canal jetties, which have significant effects on the long-term viability of down-drift coastal neighborhoods in the Town of Sandwich.
 The USACE should be proactive in exploring, with the Town of Sandwich, ways to reduce the impacts of the canal infrastructure on the natural functions of coastal resources in this area.
 Joint Base Cape Cod (JBCC) has a large presence on the Upper Cape, located within four towns, supporting diverse activities throughout the Base, and is responsible for stewardship of the Upper Cape Water Supply Reserve.
-Given JBCC's economic and environmental footprint on Cape Cod, the Base should strive to balance its essential activities (training, intelligence, and other military preparedness operations) with the concern over GHG emissions generated by activities on the Base and the loss of the carbon-sequestering power of the Reserve's 15,000 forested acres.
+Given JBCC's economic and environmental footprint on Cape Cod, the Services based there should strive to balance their essential activities (training, intelligence, and other military preparedness operations) with climate change planning and emissions reductions.
+Agencies and Services at JBCC should continue comprehensive planning, including developing climate resilience plans that integrate the ongoing landscape-scale conservation management and mission activities.